The Fast Electric Section of the MPBA Handbook

 9 RULE CHANGES

-9.1 The rules as laid down above may not be amended other than at a general meeting or by email vote at other times.
+9.1 The rules may be amended at a general meeting or by email vote at other times.

 10 THE FAST ELECTRIC SECTION POLICY DOCUMENTS

 10.1 The section operates two policy documents, they are: